dzlab/dzlab.github.io/_posts/2020-09-08-tfx-pipelines.md

 It can be configured to block the inference on a model validation outcome.
 AlsoL
 * Choose the inference examples from example gen's output.
-* Choose the signatures and tags of inference model.
+* Choose the signatures and tags of the inference model.

 ```python
 bulk_inferrer = BulkInferrer(